Strengthen E.U. Whistleblower Laws

 The need for stronger whistleblower laws was highlighted by a series of scandals such as the Panama Papers, Cambridge Analytica, and Danske Bank, in all of which whistleblowers played a key role in bringing wrongdoing to a light.
 Additionally, in 2017, the European Commission released a report estimating the EU lost between EUR 5.8 billion to 9.6 billion (US $6.4 to $10.7 billion dollars) in public procurement alone due to the lack of whistleblower protections across the EU.

 Now, all EU states are required to transpose the Whistleblowing Directive into their national law by December 17, 2021.
-For countries such as Austria, Spain, Denmark, and Greece, this means enacting the first whistleblower laws within their countries.
+For countries such as Poland, Germany, Ireland, and Portugal, this means enacting the first whistleblower laws within their countries.
 For those who have existing laws such as the Netherlands, France, and Hungary, they will need to strengthen their laws in order for them to meet the standard of the Whistleblowing Directive.

 The National Whistleblower Center (NWC) has been closely involved in advocating for the existence and implementation of the Whistleblowing Directive.
 The initial drafts proposed in 2018 would have led to completely ineffective protections, requiring whistleblowers to report internally and thus forcing the sharing of incriminating information with those perpetrating crimes.